UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week09/lecture08p1.md

 </table>

 notes:
-For heirarchical data, you can nest some of these other formats.
+For hierarchical data, you can nest some of these other formats.